thundermiracle/ec-rust-ts/app/backend/docs/database-schema.md

 ### 1. `colors` – Master Color Catalog

-Central repository of all colors used across products and variants.
+Central repository of all colors used across products and SKUs.
 Centralizing color data ensures consistency in naming and HEX values, enables easy colour‑related analytics, and avoids duplication.

 | Column       | Type                                 | Description                                        |
 | ------------ | ------------------------------------ | -------------------------------------------------- |